humancomputerintegration/electrical-trigeminal-stimulation/README.md

 ## Repository Structure

 * `cpp-Study01-RehaMove` contains all the C files to run the paper's first user study.
 To run the study, you would need a RehaMove.
+This builds off of the [Rehamove Integration Library](https://github.com/humancomputerintegration/rehamove-integration-lib).
 * `unity-Study02-DesktopVR` contains all the Unity files to run the paper's second user study.
 The code features thorough comments and further explanation below.
 To actually run the study, you would need a RehaMove.
 * `rehamove-adapter` contains 3D printing files and instructions to make a nose clip adapter for the RehaMove.
 * `stimulator` contains the schematics, 3D printing files, bill of materials, and instructions to assemble the electrical trigeminal stimulator.